ubghacking/ubghacking.github.io/_posts/2021-08-09-nanobyte-oswe-review.markdown

 <h2>1.
 Introduction & Lookbacks</h2>

 I knew that I wanted to be a penetration tester after earning my Offensive Security Certified Professional (OSCP) certificate.
 For this goal, I wanted to become more familiar with penetration testing web applications.
 This is what kicked off my Offensive Security Web Expert (OSWE) (https://www.offensive-security.com/awae-oswe/) certification interest.
-Offensive Securities Advanced Web Attacks and Exploitation (AWAE) course, which is required for the OSWE exam, was an intense course, consisting of several modules that carried me through vulnerability discovery within source code to remote code execution on a variety of web applications in several different languages.
+Offensive Securities Advanced Web Attacks and Exploitation (AWAE) course, which is required for the OSWE exam, was an intense course.
+It consisted of several modules that carried me through vulnerability discovery within source code to remote code execution on a variety of web applications in several different languages.
 AWAE is a white box course, meaning you have access to all the web application's source code.
 This is not a black box course.
-The most difficult task for me during this course was being able to follow the source code and identify vulnerabilities in the various languages.
+The most difficult task during this course was being able to follow the source code and identify vulnerabilities in the various languages.
 I have heard that a heavy development background is required to pass this course.
 On the contrary, if you are able to read the source code, then you should be able to complete this course.

 My background in development is severely limited - learning two high-level languages in college (Java and C++) and some Python scripting.
 I have never developed anything in production (or even close) in the real world.
-However, while taking this course and knocking off the rust, I was able read the source code.
+However, while taking this course and knocking off the rust, I was able to follow along.

 Looking back, during your preparation for AWAE, I would urge you to take some time to also review common web languages, to include PHP, Java, JavaScript, .Net, etc. I took time to touch up on Python scripting, but avoided brushing up on anything else.
 This was definitely a mistake.
-If you are not familiar with these common web app languages, take some time to be able to brush up.
-You won't need the ability to write fully functional web apps in them - but rather have the ability to follow the logic, the functions, which parameters are useful, etc. Something at a base level.
+If you are not familiar with these common web app languages, take some time to learn them.
+You won't need the ability to write fully functional web apps - but rather have the ability to follow the logic, the functions, which parameters are useful, etc.

-<h2>2. nan0's Preparation</h2>
+<h2>2.
+Preparation</h2>

 I began to prepare for AWAE shortly after earning my OSCP certificate.
 I prepared for around 6 months before starting my labs.
 I read every review I could find, but with the updated 2020 content, many of the reviews were on the old course.
 For those like me who have never penetration tested web applications, Burp Suite's PortSwigger labs were an amazing resource for diving into AWAE.
 The ability to better understand common web vulnerabilities, why they were vulnerable, and how to exploit them, were very useful in understanding the attack content in the course.
 Some of the labs I completed were:

--SQL injection
+-SQL injection<br>
--Cross-site scripting
+-Cross-site scripting<br>
--XML external entity (XXE) injection
+-XML external entity (XXE) injection<br>
--Insecure deserialization
+-Insecure deserialization<br>

 Looking back through these labs, I wish I would have also focused on a few others.
 However, coming into this course, I only had an idea of web attacks from OSCP and Hack the Box (https://www.hackthebox.eu/).
 Performing PortSwigger's labs and how they provided instructions on these attacks when stuck, was amazing for me.
 I highly recommend PortSwigger to anyone looking to just better familiarize themselves with common web attacks.